 - Enter Promo "train10off" at Checkout

-- Shelf-stable foods, such as canned goods and powdered or boxed milk.
+- Stock shelf-stable foods.
+Shelf-stable food is food of a type that can be safely stored at room temperature in a sealed container.
+Shelf-stable foods, such as canned goods and powdered or boxed milk.
 These can be eaten cold or heated on the grill.

-- A food thermometer.
+- Purchase a food thermometer.
 A food thermometer should be a necessity in your kitchen anyway.
 With these thermometers you can quickly check the internal temperatures of food safely.

 - Do not open the refrigerator or freezer.
-Tell your little ones not to open the door.
 An unopened refrigerator will keep foods cold enough for a couple of hours at least.
 A freezer that is half full will hold for up to 24 hours and a full freezer for 48 hours.
-Instead, eat shelf-stable foods.

-- If it looks like the power outage will be for more than 2-4 hours, pack the important items in your refrigerator, such as milk, dairy products, meats, fish, poultry, eggs, and left-overs into your cooler surrounded by ice.
+- Outages that last for hours.
+If it looks like the power outage will be for more than 2-4 hours, pack the important items in your refrigerator, such as milk, dairy products, meats, fish, poultry, eggs, and left-overs into your cooler surrounded by ice.
 Keep temperature at or below 40 degrees.
 Throw away any items that have been exposed to temperatures greater than 40 degrees for more than two hours.

-- If it looks like the power outage will be prolonged beyond a day or so, prepare another cooler with ice for the items in your freezer.
+- Prolonged Outages.
+If it looks like the power outage will be prolonged beyond a day or so, prepare another cooler with ice for the items in your freezer.

 Freezer Section and Frozen Foods